Akashkpython/akashshare-se-app/INSTALLATION_INSTRUCTIONS.md

 - Windows 7 or later (64-bit)
 - Administrator privileges for installation

+- **Operating System**: Windows 7 or later (64-bit).
+- **Node.js**: Version 14.x or later.
+You can download it from [nodejs.org](https://nodejs.org/).
+- **Administrator Privileges**: Required for installing the application system-wide.

 ## Installation Steps

+The recommended way to install Akash Share is by using the provided installer.

 ### Method 1: Using the NSIS Installer (Recommended)
 1. Once the build process completes, locate the installer file: